-The Shiloh Shepherd was developed in the 1960s from selected German Shepherd lines judiciously crossed with a few other breeds.
-Shiloh Shepherds are larger than most German Shepherds and tend to have a calmer, softer, more easygoing personality than most German Shepherds.
+The Shiloh Shepherd was developed in the 1960s by crossing German Shepherd lines with a few other breeds.
+Compared to German Shepherds, Shiloh Shepherds are larger and tend to have calmer, softer, more easygoing personalities.

-Though they need brisk daily walks and occasional romping to stay fit, Shiloh Shepherds are known for stamina rather than high vigor -- one breeder calls them "slow but steady."
+Though they need long, brisk, daily walks and occasional romping to stay fit, Shiloh Shepherds are known for stamina rather than a high energy level.
+One breeder calls them "slow but steady."

-Most Shiloh Shepherds are intelligent, very trainable dogs.
+Most Shiloh Shepherds are intelligent, trainable dogs.
 They enjoy swimming, carrying backpacks, and pulling carts or sleds.
-Some have been used in Search & Rescue, but unlike German Shepherds, Shiloh Shepherds seldom participate in protection dog sports.
+Some have even been used in Search & Rescue.

 If you want a dog who...

-- Looks like a German Shepherd, but is larger and heavier and typically has a calmer, softer, more easygoing personality
+- Looks like a German Shepherd, but is larger and heavier and typically has a calmer, softer personality

 A Shiloh Shepherd may be right for you.